printedcom/rabbitmq-queue-bundle/README.md

 A task must always exit with a boolean value, `true` meaning passed and `false` meaning it failed.
 To make this more verbose you have access to constants `TASK_COMPLETE` and `TASK_FAILED` which are simply those boolean values under the bonnet.
 When marking the task as failed the attempts count against the task is incremented before it is given back to the queue for another attempt.
 Each task will be given an attempt limit specified by the `getAttemptLimit()` method in the consumer.
 Feel free to override this but by default the limit is set to `10`.
 In those rare cases where you know the task will forever fail and you do not want to let it use its remaining attempts you can throw the `QueueFatalErrorException` exception.
 The message will be logged to the usual logs and the attempt limit will be maxed, this will prevent the job from spawning anymore attempts.

-Running these consumers is the same as the bundle mentioned: `./bin/console rabbitmq:consumer example_consumer`
+Running these consumers is the same as the bundle mentioned: `./bin/console rabbitmq:consumer example_consumer -vv`

 ### Maintenance and deployment